 DO Bury the Hatchet…

-The Police—whose hit single “Don’t Stand So Close to Me” seemed once to be the members’ edict to each other—celebrated their 30th band-formation anniversary (and 20th band-splitting anniversary) by opening the 2007 Grammy awards with their hit single “Roxanne.”
+The Police, whose hit single “Don’t Stand So Close to Me” seemed once to be the members’ edict to each other, celebrated its 30th band-formation anniversary (and 20th band-splitting anniversary) by opening the 2007 Grammy awards with the hit single “Roxanne.”

-Dave Chapelle pulled off the impossible and wrangled The Fugees back together for his 2004 Block Party documentary.
-Though the contentious crew split again shortly after, their killer performance lives on in DVD form.
+Dave Chapelle pulled off the impossible and wrangled the Fugees back together for his 2004 Block Party documentary.
+Though the contentious crew split again shortly after, the killer performance lives on in DVD form.